Synerty/peek-mobile-theme/docs/generic_sections/tables_section/tables_section.rst

                 ...

                 .tr{
-                /* Contains the table row looks attributes unique to the .table class */ ...
+                /* Contains the table row attributes unique to the .table class */ ...

                 }
                 .th{
-                /* Contains the table head cell looks attributes unique to the .table class */ ...
+                /* Contains the table head cell attributes unique to the .table class */ ...

                 }
                 .td{
-                /* Contains the table row cell looks attributes unique to the .table class */ ...
+                /* Contains the table row cell attributes unique to the .table class */ ...

                 }